ppy/osu-wiki/wiki/List_of_Notable_People.md

 osu!mania
 ---------

 was a BMS player who reached \#1 performance ranking with less than 700 plays.
-His BMS name is ABCD?.
+His BMS name is ABCD♪.

 is a StepMania player, and is widely considered to be the fastest 4K player.
 While his 7K skills are a bit lacking, his ability to use +DT on the hardest charts available amazes the osu!mania community.
 Staiain has been a huge inspiration to players, always showing them how to enjoy the game more.